cosmos/cosmos-sdk/docs/architecture/adr-75-v2.md

     * Immediate execution differs from what Cosmos SDK utilizes today.
 In CometBFT, consensus at height N is executed at height N+1.
     * Immediate execution refers to coming to consensus at height N for the transactions in the same block.
 * **Optimistic**
-    * Optimistic execution can mean different things to different applications.
-THe way we imagine it working is that consensus may not be made on every block.
+    * Optimistic execution means different things to different applications.
+The way we imagine it working is that consensus may not be made on every block.
 Instead consensus is made after execution.
 This design favors a fast chain as it will not slow down for execution until the optimistic window  may be exceeded.
 * **Delayed**
     * Delayed execution is the default execution model in CometBFT.
 Consensus is made after execution, but the execution may be delayed until the next block.